Denis-leparteleg/Denis-leparteleg/README.md

 ## A byte about me
 *Well, I'd have used a bit but a byte sounds about eight times better :grin:*

-I'm a full-stack web developer based in Nairobi,Kenya.
+I'm a full-stack web and app developer based in Nairobi,Kenya.
 I enjoy bridging the gap between engineering and design, combining my technical knowledge with my keen eye for design to create beautiful products.
 I have great passion for building web applications that are scalable and efficient under the hood while providing engaging, pixel perfect user experiences.
 <center>
 <table>
   <tr>